AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 #### The Recording
 * In the `MMultiplayer` interface enable the `Trainer` to have the flycam available.
 Using the `FreeFlightCam` won't work.
 Close the interface.
-* Press `2` to activate the freecam then `F5` to add your first markup.
+* Press `2` to activate the flycam then `F5` to add your first markup.
 * Move the camera to where your jump will end and press `F6` to add 100 frames followed by `F5` to add your second and last markup.
-* Go back to the first markup and press `2` to disable the freecam.
+* Go back to the first markup and press `2` to disable the flycam.
 * Press `F9` to start the recording, run, jump and press back `F9` to stop the recording.

 #### Play the Recording